digitalicagroup/redmine-command/README.md

 ## Contribute

 If you want to add aditional commands, your are welcome to contribute.
-All you need to do is extend the AbstractCommand class, and add a new entry to the CommandFactory.
+All you need to do is extend the AbstractCommand class, and add a new entry to the commands_definition.json file.
 (You can see CmdShow.php for an example of what a command must do).
+All commands are received through the same "Slash Command Integration", so the first word after the /redmine must be the command trigger.
+The next words are splited by one or more spaces and passed to the command that triggered.

 The active development is done under the unstable branch.
 And the last stable release candidate is in the master branch.